 The NSN number written on the stuff-sack of the woodland DPM version is NSN 8340-17-106-6375.
 The NSN number written on the stuff-sack of the desert version is NSN 8340-17-106-6376

-The materials used for this tent are heavy duty rubber / PVC for the groundsheet and strong cotton / canvas for the single layer walls.
+The materials used for this tent are all heavy duty materials.
+Thick rubber / PVC for the bathtub groundsheet.
+Strong cotton / canvas for the single layer walls.
+And 2 heavy metal poles.
 This all result in a quite heavy tent of 7,40 Kg.

-The tent has zippers on both sides so that you can connect two ore more tents together to create a large tent.
+The tent has door zippered doors on both sides for easy access.
+The tent also has extra zippers on both sides so that you can connect two ore more tents together to create a large tent.
 If you also connect the bathtub tents floors to each other please keep in mind that water can enter the tent trough the zipper.

 Waterproofness